risawitama/verbose-potato/README.md

-## Just watched a documentary about beavers… It was the best damn program I’ve ever seen.
+## I saw a documentary on TV last night about how they put ships together.
+It was rivetting.